How Much Does a Gravel Driveway Cost?

-Labor costs for gravel driveways average around $2 per square foot, but this will vary based on the depth of the driveway and complexity of the project.
+Labor costs will vary based on the depth of the driveway, amount of preparation needed, and the complexity of the project.
 Labor typically runs $40 to $55 per hour for a driveway installation but varies by geographic region.

 Installing a gravel driveway is no small task.
 The job requires heavy equipment and a machine to move substantial amounts of gravel from one end of the driveway to the other, and a tool that would efficiently grade and level it.

 The main factors to consider when calculating how much a gravel driveway costs include the size of the proposed driveway, the price and quality of the gravel you choose, the thickness of the gravel layer, delivery cost, and labor costs.